-Pool your resources.
+#1 Have your dog splash in a kiddie pool.
 Pick up a cheap, shallow kiddie pool (if you don't already own one for your real kids).
 Your dog can splash, play and even lap up the fresh water from the hose on a hot summer day.
+Try these dog-friendly water toys to amp up the fun.
 Just remember to refill it every time your dog goes for a dip so he doesn't ingest any bacteria or floating mosquitos.

-Toy around with ice.
+#2 Give your dog some ice.
 Toss a few of your dog's water-safe toys into a large bowl and fill it with water.
 Stick it in the freezer and create a giant toy-filled ice cube, aka the best summer toy ever.
-Not only will he keep cool, he'll also get some hydration and mental stimulation.
+Not only will your dog keep cool, he'll also get some hydration and mental stimulation.

-Make some pup-sicles.
+#3 Make some pup-sicles.
 Remember the thrill of chasing the ice cream truck and being rewarded with a refreshing popsicle?
 Recreate this dream for your dog by freezing diced apples in low-sodium chicken broth in ice cube trays and using them as treats.
-No truck-chasing required.
+Try these recipes for frozen dog treats.

-Create a wearable cooler.
+#4 Create a DIY dog cooling vest.
 Rinse a bandana in water, squeeze out most of it, then freeze it folded into a large, flat triangle.
-Tie it around your dog's neck for badass look that will also keep him cool during a warm summer walk or hike.
+Tie it around your dog's neck for trendy look that will also keep him cool during a warm summer walk or hike.

-Keep a water bowl in your pocket.
+#5 Keep a water bowl in your pocket.
 A clean poop bag can become an impromptu water bowl anytime, anywhere.
-Simply open it up, pour water inside, and roll the top down to give it a little structure.
-Andddddd you're a genius.
+Simply open it up, pour water inside, and roll the top down to give it a little structure...and you're a genius!